lars-erik/Umbraco.CodeGen/readme.md

 # Umbraco uSync Code Generator

-*Note: This is not my main source control.
-Uploaded here for sharing purposes.*

 Build and run vsix file from vsix project bin folder to install.

 Create an xml file in your project with the following minimal content: